 Lynn Shaw is a weaver, knitter, and spinner who creates hand-made and unique works of beauty and utility.
 Endlessly interested in new techniques and fabrics, she’s experimented with many art forms, including silver and copper jewelry making, painting, pastels, and many other mediums.

 Growing up in the country at Fowler’s Corners, Lynn learned to knit and sew from a neighbour, Erna Cross, her Aunt Pamela (a perfectionist knitter who made garments that her great-nieces still wear today) and mother, Cynthia.
-She expressed her artistic talents through drawing, and yet had a strong interest in maths and sciences.
+She expressed her artistic talents through drawing and photography, and yet had a strong interest in maths and sciences.

 While raising three daughters – Candace, Cassandra, and Samantha – in the village of Keene, she worked as a librarian, photo technician, photographer, videographer, and even brought her artistic talents to bear in her work as an electronic assembler.
 Recently returning to school to pursue an interest in mapping, she completed a diploma at Fleming College in Geomatics, graduating with high marks.